 Time to degree is typically 4–6 years depending on enrollment status.

 Course descriptions can be found in the university course catalog.
-Please note: The course of study below is for doctoral students entering the Ph.D. in Educational Leadership, Policy, and Human Development higher education opportunity, equity, and justice program area of study in Fall 2021 or after.
+Please note: The course of study below is for doctoral students entering the Ph.D. in Educational Leadership, Policy, and Human Development higher education opportunity, equity, and justice concentration in Fall 2023 or after.

 ED 755 – Diversity and Equity in Schools and Communities (3 credits)